 Preparation is key for the video interviews.
 For each question you can only record your answers once so there is no second chance.
 You also only get a limited amount of time to prepare and answer each of the questions.
 To help with this, we recommend that you think about what questions you may be asked and have answers prepared for these.
 The questions will be similar to those that you may experience in a face-to-face interview so may include competency based questions and questions around your motivations for pursuing a career in law.
 It sounds strange but practice by recording yourself answering example questions on your phone and watch it back.
 Be self-critical and think about how you can improve.

 When completing the video interview, try to relax and enjoy the experience.
-Don’t worry if you trip over your words or the doorbell rings in the background, remain calm and continue with your answer, the person at the door can wait until you’ve finished.
+Don’t worry if you trip over your words or the doorbell rings in the background, remain calm and continue with your answer.

 Situation Judgement Test